 Enter your domain name and add the CNAME inside your domain registrar.
 Let it propagate and once it’s done, your WordPress site will start serving from your primary domain.
 You may also map your subdomains using the same tab.

 The WordPress optimized hosting server stack on the managed AWS cloud is made up of Apache and NGINX web servers with Varnish and Memcached optimization.
-You can enable Redis cache as well.
+You can enable the Redis cache as well.
 Plus, you can integrate Elasticsearch on WordPress website.

 If you think you are ready to install WordPress on AWS, start your free trial now!